KwiiHours/KwiiHours/README.md

 • 😀 Pakbot:
    • A general purpose Discord bot to help moderate large servers.
    • Heroku, Javascript, Discord.js

-• 😀 Pakbot 2.0:
-   • Same as the original with way more commands and features.
-   • Heroku, Typescript, Discord.js, Firebase

 • ⚕️ The DIY HRT Directory:
    • A website which teaches transgender people how to *safely* perform DIY HRT to help prevent medical accidents.